skinne14/osc-root/app/_faq/hl-pd-reproductions/what-is-covered.md

 ---
-q: What works or content are governed by Harvard Library’s permission waiver?
+q: What works or content are governed by Harvard Library's permission waiver?
 order: 2
 anchor: what-is-covered
 type: basic